ngladkikh/pkonfig/docs/index.md

 APP__PG__PORT=6432
 APP__REDIS__HOST=redis
 ```
-In this example we customized delimiter with two underscores, default is '_'.
+In this example we customized a delimiter with two underscores, default is '_'.

 ### Aliases

 All __Config__ fields accept __alias__ argument.
-When storage class searches for config attribute in its source either attribute
+When storage class searches for config attribute in its source, either attribute
 name is used or alias when it is set.

 `config.py`: